Black Hole-Neutron Star Binaries near Neutron Star Disruption Limit in the Mass Regime of Event GW230529: Methods

 \subsection{Disruption model}

-To begin, let us determine the predicted critical spin for tidal disruption according to FNH18.
-Whether a star will disrupt or plunge whole into the black hole is dependent on the mass ratio of the binary \citep{PhysRevD.87.084006}, the initial spin magnitude of the black hole \citep{Etienne_2009}, and the radius of the neutron star \citep{PhysRevD.87.084006,Duez_2010}.
-The FNH18 model for calculating remnant mass is presented as follows:
+We determine the predicted critical spin for tidal disruption according to FNH18.
+Whether a neutron star tidally disrupts or plunges whole into the black hole depends on the binary mass ratio \(q=M_{\rm BH}/M_{\rm NS}\) \cite{PhysRevD.87.084006}, the symmetric mass ratio \(\eta=q/(1+q)^2\), the black hole spin magnitude \(\chi_{\rm BH}\) \cite{Etienne_2009}, and the neutron star compactness \(C_{\rm NS}=GM_{\rm NS}/(R_{\rm NS}c^2)\), which contains the equation of state information through the stellar radius \(R_{\rm NS}\).
+The empirical model FNH18 for estimating the normalized remnant mass is